AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 Solutions:

-Users must be a member of a group that has appropriate permissions to the [!DNL SharePoint] site.
+Users must have appropriate permissions to the [!DNL SharePoint] site.

 Users with [!UICONTROL Full Control] access have all necessary permissions for your [!DNL SharePoint] integration.
 If you do not want to grant Full Control access to your users, you must grant the following permissions: